XboxDev/nxdk/README.md

 -------
 - [OpenXDK](https://web.archive.org/web/20170624051336/http://openxdk.sourceforge.net:80/) is the inspiration for nxdk, and large parts of it have been reused.
 (License: GPLv2)
 - Large parts of [pbkit](http://forums.xbox-scene.com/index.php?/topic/573524-pbkit), by openxdkman, are included, with modifications.
 (License: LGPL)
+- A network stack is included based on [lwIP](http://savannah.nongnu.org/projects/lwip/) (License: Modified BSD)
-- A very barebones libc is included based on [lib43](https://github.com/lunixbochs/lib43) (License: MIT)
+- A libc is included based on [PDCLib](https://github.com/DevSolar/pdclib) (License: CC0)
+- Large parts of the runtime library are derived from LLVM's [compiler-rt](https://compiler-rt.llvm.org/) library (License: MIT)
 - vp20compiler is based on nvvertparse.c from [Mesa](http://www.mesa3d.org/) (License: MIT)
 - fp20compiler is based on nvparse from the [NVIDIA SDK 9.52](https://www.nvidia.com/object/sdk-9.html).
 - The [NVIDIA Cg compiler](https://developer.nvidia.com/cg-toolkit) is bundled.